wkdgmr/wkdmod/README.md

 - Crippling Shrines OFF
 - (Hellfire) Theo OFF* optional, I prefer it off.
 - (Hellfire) Cow Quest can be turned on if you want to score some backstage tickets to Aerosmith at the coliseum and get an OP mid-game chest armor
-- Friendly Fire OFF* FRIENDLY FIRE ON NOW ENABLES HARDCORE MODE WARNING PLAYER DEATH AND ITEM LOSS IMMINENT
+- Friendly Fire OFF* Friendly Fire ON now enables HARDCORE MODE!
+WARNING PLAYER DEATH AND ITEM LOSS IMMINENT
 - **DEVIATE FROM THESE RECOMMENDATIONS AT YOUR PERIL**
 - Please feel free to change any setting not mentioned here to your preference.